Suboxone Pill Usage Guide: Dosage, Side Effects and Precautions

 2. Imprints and numbers: The authentic Suboxone pill will have clear, deeply stamped numbers and imprints.
 Counterfeit versions may feature imprints that differ from the originals.

-3. Drug pill identifier: Use a reliable drug pill identifier to cross-reference imprints and verify authenticity.
+3. Drug pill identifier by imprint code: Use a reliable drug pill identifier to cross-reference imprints and verify authenticity.

 4. Packaging details: Examine the packaging for discrepancies such as unusual fonts, print color, expiry dates, manufacturer ID, batch numbers and spelling mistakes.